arvindell/envful/README.md

 # Envful

 Envful is a CLI tool that verifies the presence of environment variables before running a process.
-It looks for `.env` files and if not found there, it searches in your system environment.
+It looks inside your [.env](https://www.npmjs.com/package/dotenv) file and system environment.

 <!-- Add image -->